Thyroglobulin, Tumor Marker, Fine-Needle Aspiration (FNA)-Needle Wash, Lymph Node

 Thyroglobulin (Tg) is a 660,000 molecular weight glycoprotein produced exclusively by the follicular cells of the thyroid.
 It is secreted into the follicular lumen, where it serves as the precursor of, and storage reservoir for, thyroxine (T4) and triiodothyronine (T3).
 T4 and T3 are released after Tg is endocytosed and proteolytically degraded in the thyrocyte.
 Since Tg is produced only by follicular thyrocyte-derived cells, measurement of serum Tg levels in athyrotic patients enables detection of persistence, recurrence, or metastasis of differentiated thyroid carcinoma.
 In addition, because of the thyroid specificity of Tg, its measurement in biopsy specimens of nonthyroidal tissues may assist in confirming and localizing metastatic disease.

-In the most common type of thyroid cancer, papillary thyroid carcinoma (PTC), >80% of all thyroid cancer cases, most metastatic disease occurs in loco-regional lymph nodes in the neck, which are easily examined by ultrasound.
+In the most common type of thyroid cancer, papillary thyroid carcinoma (PTC)- greater than 80% of all thyroid cancer cases, most metastatic disease occurs in loco-regional lymph nodes in the neck, which are easily examined by ultrasound.
 Most suspicious nodes undergo ultrasonography-guided fine-needle aspiration (FNA) cytology to determine a diagnosis.
 Unfortunately, in up to 20% of the specimens, inadequate cellularity or nonrepresentative sampling precludes the diagnosis.

 Several studies have reported that the detection of Tg in fine needle aspiration (FNA)-needle washes improves the evaluation of suspicious lymph nodes in patients with differentiated thyroid carcinoma.(1-3) A recent study reported that a Tg cutoff of 1 ng/mL for FNA-needle wash specimens provided 100% sensitivity and 96.2% specificity for the detection of metastatic thyroid carcinoma in lymph nodes.(3) The diagnostic performance of needle wash Tg at the 1-ng/mL cutoff compared favorably with cytology (95.1% overall agreement) and allowed accurate diagnosis in 18 of the 19 cases in which cytology was nondiagnostic or not performed.(3) Additionally, when measuring Tg in FNA-needle wash specimens, the clinical performance of FNA Tg is unaffected by the presence of Tg antibodies, a frequent problem when measuring Tg levels in serum.